 The other thing I love about this spot is the opportunity it provides to frame the lights in a unique way using the intricate brickwork of the parking structure.

-- If you’re shooting the Country Club Plaza lights with a DSLR camera (or another device with this option), adjust your white balance to tungsten.
+- If you’re shooting the Kansas City Plaza lights with a DSLR camera (or another device with this option), adjust your white balance to tungsten.
 This setting will help ensure that the Plaza lights have a more natural (and less yellow) glow.

 - In order to get crystal clear shots with starburst lights and lines of color from traffic, you’ll need a tripod.